-I teach a variety of courses at undergraduate and postgraduate level that span the full spectrum of the IS curriculum, including IS Strategy and Innovation, IS Management and Project Management, IS Technologies, Application Development (with Java and C#), Web Design and Development, Web Analytics, Electronic Commerce, and Contemporary Issues in IS Research.
+I have extensive experience in terms of designing and delivering courses at undergraduate and postgraduate level that span the full spectrum of the IS curriculum, including S Strategy, IS Innovation, IS Management and Project Management, IS Technologies, Application Development (with C#, VB, Java), Database Development (SQL), Web Design and Analytics.

 I received a PhD in Information Systems, MBS in eCommerce, HDip in Computer Science and a BA in Arts (Music) from UCC before completing my postdoctoral research at NUI Galway.
 I am currently completing an MA in Academic Practice.